 - Available in multiple formats, including slides, scrolls, and full FFPE blocks

-Need FFPE standards using your own cell lines?
-Contact us for more details.
+Need a custom FFPE standard using your own cell line?
+Contact us for more details and pricing.

 To learn more about our FFPE Reference Standards and other diagnostic products, WATCH our WEBINAR!